Nrupesh29/BubbleFight/README.md

 6. Select Web server environment in Environment tier.
 7. Choose PHP in Platform.
 8. Select upload your code in Application Code option.
-9. Download the Elastic Beanstalk folder from the repository and upload it.
+9. Download the [Backend API] (Backend API) folder from the repository and upload it.
 10. Click Create Environment.

 ### MySQL Database Connection with EBS